DiscoGen: Procedural Generation of Algorithm Discovery Tasks in Machine Learning: ADA Optimisation Using DiscoGen

-Given the power of prompting in maximising LLM performance \citep{lester-etal-2021-power, promptbreeder2024}, we explore prompt refinement using DiscoGen.
-We query an `ADA-Optimisation' LLM, separate to the ADA, to automatically improve prompts in each iteration of the ADA optimisation loop, based on past meta-train and meta-test performance in sampled DiscoGen tasks.
-Since the `prompting' LLM is queried infrequently, we use a more expensive closed-source model for prompt optimisation; Claude Sonnet 4.5 \citep{anthropic_claude_sonnet45_2025}.
+Given the impact of prompting on LLM performance \citep{lester-etal-2021-power, promptbreeder2024}, we optimise an ADA's prompt for DiscoGen tasks.
+We query an `ADA-Optimisation' LLM, distinct from the ADA, to iteratively update the prompt in the \textit{ADA optimisation loop}, based on past meta-train and meta-test performances in sampled DiscoGen tasks.
+Its objective is to optimise \textbf{meta-test performance}.
+Since the `prompting' LLM is queried infrequently, it uses a more expensive closed-source model; Claude Sonnet 4.5 \citep{anthropic_claude_sonnet45_2025}.
 As the best performing LLM tested in DiscoBench, the ADA uses DeepSeek-V3.2.
-Our experiment explores how task diversity correlates to ADA optimisation performance over $30$ steps.
-We control task quantity, $K_{tasks}$, by sampling from DiscoGen at different frequencies; when $K_{tasks}=1$, we tune the prompt on the same task $30$ times, and when $K_{tasks}=30$, we tune it in different tasks every ADA optimisation iteration.
-To prevent domain bias, we uniformly sample the task domain \textit{before} the task configuration.
-We present results in \cref{tab:results_prompting}, using DiscoBench for ADA evaluation and the Elo methodology from \cref{sec:discobench_results}.
-DiscoBench tasks were \textit{not} sampled in ADA optimisation.
-For clarity, we combine \textit{DiscoBench Single} and \textit{DiscoBench All} into a combined set; we expand this in Appendix \ref{app:prompt_tuning}.
-Further experimental details are in Appendix \ref{app:experimental_details}, and the discovered prompts in Appendix \ref{app:sysprompts}.
+We explore how task quantity, $K_{tasks}$, correlates to ADA optimisation performance over $30$ updates.
+We sample from DiscoGen at different frequencies; when $K_{tasks}=1$, we tune the prompt on the same task $30$ times, and when $K_{tasks}=30$, we use a different task each iteration.
+To prevent bias, we uniformly sample task domains \textit{before} task configurations.
+To test if ADA optimisation in DiscoGen improves ADA generalisation, we hold out a small number of domains during ADA optimisation (Appendix \ref{app:init_hparams}); in practice, all domains should be used to maximise the breadth of experience.
+Results are presented in \cref{tab:results_prompting}, using DiscoBench for ADA evaluation and the Elo methodology from \cref{sec:discobench_results}, with additional analysis in Appendix \ref{app:prompt_tuning}.
+We include the prompt-tuner prompt in Appendix \ref{app:sysprompts}.

-We find a clear monotonic trend between $K_{tasks}$ and prompt performance in meta-test on DiscoBench; as $K_{tasks}$ increases, meta-test performance improves.
-Meta-train is less consistent ($K_{tasks}=5$ outperforms $K_{tasks}=10$), but the prompt optimised over the most tasks achieves the best performance.
-This is intuitive; considering the prompts themselves (Appendix \ref{app:discovered_prompts}), the prompt for $K_{tasks}=30$ emphasises general machine learning principles, unlike the prompt for $K_{tasks}=1$, which is overfit to optimising two RL environments.
-Such a finding emphasises the value of procedural generation for algorithm discovery, and underlines the potential of the research agenda in \cref{sec:new_research}.